Devp00l/init-mono-repository-scripts/README.md

 ## merge-branches-and-tags.sh
 This script is a wrapper around *merge-branch.sh* in order to merge all branches and tags of the given repository.

-## merge-all-branches-with-main-and-update-tags.sh
-Does what the name looks like, but it also merges the old main branch into the new main branch.

 ## push-everything.sh
 Does exactly what you would expect.
 It pushes all branches and all tags in your repository.

+## merge-all-branches-with-main-and-update-tags.sh
+Does what the name looks like, but it also merges the old main branch into the new main branch.
+Use this with caution, as it seems to be not the best idea to merge main into all other branches.